Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my system, x86_64 Ubuntu 16.10, with required packages installed as documented in each source file.
+All programs passed on my system under x86_64 Ubuntu 17.10.  with required packages installed as documented in each source file.
+After I upgraded to Ubuntu 18.04, four programs fail.
+I'll work on getting them to pass, time and available software permitting.

+The failures are:
+- Modula-2 `fizzbuzz.mod`
+- NodeJS `fizzbuzz.nodejs`
+- PowerShell `fizzbuzz.ps1`
+- Pure `fizzbuzz.pure`

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.